JanneMattila/some-questions-and-some-answers/q&a/service_principal_automation.md

 [Manage applications with Azure AD Graph API using CLI](https://docs.microsoft.com/en-us/cli/azure/ad/app?view=azure-cli-latest)

 **Tip**: If you have issues with your CLI scripting then use `--debug` flag to give you extra hints what's going on.
+And yes typically they are permission related.

 Typically you need some permissions from these APIs: